bitsoex/slate/source/index.html.md

 ## General

-The **Trades channel** send a message whenver a new trade is executed in the corresponding order book.
+The **Trades channel** send a message whenever a new trade is executed in the corresponding order book.

 The **Orders channel** maintains an up-to-date list of the top 20 asks and the top 20 bids, new messages are sent across the channel whenever there is a change in either top 20.